Roasted Butternut Squash and Pear Soup

 - 3 tablespoons extra virgin olive oil divided

-- 3 lb. butternut squash peeled, seeds removed and cut into 1" cubes
+- 3 lb. butternut squash peeled, seeds removed and cut into 1" cubes; roughly 4 cups of cubed squash

 - 2 large Bartlett pears peeled, cored, and quartered; sub with Bosch pears